gbmhunter/blog/content/electronics/communication-protocols/bluetooth/optimizing-ble-for-low-power/_index.md

 {{% figure src="_assets/apple-accessory-design-guidelines-ble-connection-parameters.png" width="600px" caption="The recommended BLE connection parameters from Apple's \"Accessory Design Guidelines for Apple Devices\"[^apple-accessory-design-guidelines]." %}}

+Silicon Labs provides an Excel spreadsheet which can validate your connection parameters to make sure they are within Apple's guidelines[^silicon-labs-apple-connection-parameters].
+It can be downloaded from [here](https://docs.silabs.com/bluetooth/4.0/miscellaneous/mobile/selecting-suitable-connection-parameters-for-apple-devices).

+{{% figure src="_assets/silicon-labs-spreadsheet-for-verifying-ble-params-for-apple.webp" width="700px" caption="A screenshot of Silicon Labs' Excel spreadsheet for verifying BLE connection parameters for Apple devices." %}}

 ## Further Reading

 See the [Bluetooth page](/electronics/communication-protocols/bluetooth/) if you are interested in learning more about the Bluetooth protocol.